MJKWoolnough/limage/README.md

 }
 ```

-MaskedImage represents an image that has a to-be-applied mask
+MaskedImage represents an image that has a to-be-applied mask.

 #### func (MaskedImage) At

 ```go
 func (m MaskedImage) At(x, y int) color.Color
 ```
-At returns the colour at the specified coords after masking
+At returns the colour at the specified coords after masking.

 #### type PalettedAlpha